-When I started learning foreign languages I knew only one thing about myself: I love reading.
+Growing up in St. Petersburg, I started learning foreign languages and I knew only one thing about myself: I love reading.
 Knowledge of languages helps us understand ourselves and other people.
 Obviously, reading books in their original languages affected my perceptions of the world, especially during the Cold War.

 It all started with books in English and Italian (communication with foreigners was frowned upon, but people used to read a lot), then there was communication with tourists who were perceived as aliens from another planet and then the borders were suddenly open and it was hard to believe that even children and taxi drivers could express themselves freely in a foreign language that seemed dead and not real before, kind of like Esperanto.